JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 We plan to provide support for that.

-### Will it work when residing on an in-Tor server?
+### Will it work when residing on a in-Tor server?

 Yes!